valtimo-platform/valtimo-documentation/contributing/branching-and-release-strategy.md

 ### Front-end libraries

-All branches for the front-end libraries are branched from `next-minor` or `next-major` (if this exists).
+All branches for the front-end libraries are branched off `next-minor` or `next-major` (if this exists).

 Since the front-end does not have the same security concerns as the back-end libraries, it is recommended to develop new features behind feature toggles.
 During development, the toggle can be enabled on the test environment, while remaining